lbryio/spec/index.md

 - whom does it help
 - why is it different/better than what existed before

+### Assumptions

+This document assumes that the reader is familiar with distributed hash tables (DHTs), the BitTorrent protocol, Bitcoin, and blockchain technology.
+It does not attempt to document these technologies or explain how they work.
+The [Bitcoin developer reference](https://bitcoin.org/en/developer-reference) and [BitTorrent protocol specification](http://www.bittorrent.org/beps/bep_0003.html) are recommended for anyone wishing to understand the technical details.

 ### Overview

 This document defines the LBRY protocol, its components, and how they fit together.
 LBRY consists of several discrete components that are used together in order to provide the end-to-end capabilities of the protocol.
 There are two distributed data stores (blockchain and DHT), a peer-to-peer protocol for exchanging data, and specifications for data structure, encoding, and retrieval.

-### Assumptions

-This document assumes that the reader is familiar with Bitcoin and blockchain technology.
-It does not attempt to document the Bitcoin protocol or explain how it works.
-The [Bitcoin developer reference](https://bitcoin.org/en/developer-reference) is recommended for anyone wishing to understand the technical details.

 ### Conventions and Terminology